7 things to know about reDesignED

 05 | What is our theory of change?

-Our theory of change is that informed, reflective collaboration with local stakeholders can overcome the significant research-practice gaps that exist and improve education outcomes. reDesignED frequently uses professional learning as part of its theory of change.
-As such, reDesignED designs professional learning opportunities grounded in the latest literature review of a topic.
+Our theory of change is that informed, reflective collaboration with local stakeholders can overcome the significant research-practice gaps that exist and improve education outcomes. reDesignED frequently uses professional learning as part of our EDR initiatives.
+Our unique approach to professional development supports teachers in becoming the designers of sustainable, locally relevant solutions.
+We offer teacher design teams (TDT) the instructional design support they need to help integrate what they have learned within their disciplinary contexts.
+This addresses local design constraints while producing local examples for other teachers to follow.
 All reDesignED’s teacher professional learning offerings are aligned to Standards of Effective Practice and follow key practices for educator preparation which include 1) anchoring the content to be learned in the science of human development and learning, 2) integrating theory and practice, 3) providing opportunity for authentic application, 4) engaging in inquiry, design, and analysis; 5) providing coaching and expert support, 6) offering feedback and opportunities for reflection, 7) collaborating in a professional learning community (Darling-Hammond, Flook, Schachner, & Wojcikiewicz, 2022).

 06 | What makes us unique?

 What makes reDesignED unique is the full vertical integration between research and practice by combining scientific rigor with evidence-based design services.
-We engage education researchers in one of reDesignED’s mission categories in the following roles: Advisory board members are leading scholars in one or more of reDesignED’s mission categories: 1) Equitable futures, 2) Relationship and wellbeing, 3) Learning science, 4) Skills for a changing world, 5) Sustainable futures, 6) Technology for learning, 7) Ways of knowing, and guide reDesignED’s strategic direction in their area of scholarship.
-Research Fellows are experienced in Education Design Research (EDR) and provide a broad range of tailored services, including research and evaluation, literature reviews to guide professional learning, technical assistance, and policy guidance.
-Design Fellows support the design, development, and implementation of EDR initiatives with a range of design services and instructional design support grounded in evidence-based practice.
-Because teaching is a particularly complex profession with multiple goals that need to be addressed at the same time and that involves students who are diverse along many different dimensions (Darling- Hammond, 2020), reDesignED approaches teaching and learning in the 21st century as a design science.
-Our unique approach to professional development supports teachers in becoming the designers of sustainable, locally relevant solutions.
-We support teacher design teams with instructional design support to help them integrate what they have learned within their disciplinary contexts.
-This helps address local design constraints.
-It also produces local examples for other teachers to follow.
+We engage education researchers in one of reDesignED’s mission categories in the following ways: Advisory board members are leading scholars in one or more of reDesignED’s mission categories.
+Research fellows are experienced in Education Design Research (EDR) and provide a broad range of tailored services, including research and evaluation, literature reviews to guide professional learning, technical assistance, and policy guidance.
+Design fellows support the design, development, and implementation of EDR initiatives with a range of design services and instructional design support grounded in evidence-based practice.

 07 | What expertise do we provide?